mulesoft-labs/raml-language-server/README.md

 onValidationReport(listener : (report:IValidationReport)=>void);
 ```

-Or finding references by calling:
+A client can find references by calling:

 ```js
 /**